 Most of us are aware of the problems fats, oils, and grease (FOG) can cause when washed down into sinks or other drains.
 They can create significant clogging issues, causing sewer backups that are costly to repair, and can create health concerns by attracting insects and vermin.

-According to Citizen’s Energy Group, the utility group servicing to about 800,000 people and thousands of businesses in the Indianapolis area, one of the major causes of FOG related sewer issues in the Indianapolis area is poor grease trap maintenance.
-To prevent further damage, and increasing sewer costs, Citizen’s is cracking down on those restaurants with improper grease trap maintenance.
+According to Citizen’s Energy Group, the utility group servicing to about 800,000 people and thousands of businesses in the Indianapolis area, one of the major causes of FOG-related sewer issues in the Indianapolis area is poor grease trap maintenance.
+To prevent further damage, and increasing sewer costs, Citizen is cracking down on those restaurants with improper grease trap maintenance.
 They are inspecting restaurants to ensure grease trap compliance.
-If a restaurant is found not to be compliant, they can be shut down due to a violation of the health code until it is fixed.
+If a restaurant is found not to be compliant, it can be shut down due to a violation of the health code until it is fixed.